andreas-mausch/andreas-mausch.github.io/posts/2024-10-02-nitrokey-3c-nfc/index.md

 > while traditional resident credentials are local-only
 > and more typical in enterprise or security-conscious contexts.

-## WebAuthn: Resident vs. non-resident (a.k.a Discoverable credentials)
+## WebAuthn: Resident (a.k.a. discoverable) vs. non-resident credentials

 In both cases, the private key stays on the Nitrokey.